Avestair/WeatherAPP/README.md

 # WeatherAPP
-a global current weather app
+a basic current weather app
+supports almost all languages